Abhayapuri

-Abhayapuri (IPA: əbɑˈjə'pʊərɪ or alternatively əbeɪjəˈpʊərɪ) is a town in Bongaigaon district and 21 km away from Bongaigaon city.
-It is the headquarters of North Salmara sub-division.
-It is surrounded by natural forests and hills, and is located on the National Highway 31, about 200 km west of Guwahati.
-Its nearest airport is at Azara,Guwahati and at Rupsi and nearest railway station is Abhayapuri Railway Station.
+Abhayapuri (IPA: əbɑˈjə'pʊərɪ or alternatively əbeɪjəˈpʊərɪ) is a town in the Bongaigaon district and 21 km away from Bongaigaon town.
+It is the headquarters of the North Salmara sub-division.
+It is surrounded by natural forests and hills, and is located on National Highway 31, about 200 km west of Guwahati.
+Its nearest airport is at Azara, Guwahati and Rupsi and its nearest railway station is Abhayapuri Railway Station.

 History

 Abhayapuri was the third capital (after 1897) of the Bijni kingdom that was established by king Bijit Narayan alias Chandra Narayan in 1671.
 Bijit Narayan was the son of Parikshit Narayan who was the grandson of Sukladhwaj alias Chilarai, the Koch general and the younger brother of Nara Narayan, the ruler of Koch dynasty of Kamata Kingdom in the 16th century.

 The first capital of Bijni kingdom was located at modern Bijni town (1671–1864), but it was later shifted to Dumuria (now known as Dalan Bhanga) when attacked by Jhawlia Mech and (a local chief under Bhutan Kingdom).
 The Assam earthquake of 1897 disfigured the royal palaces of Dumuria which led to the Queen Abhayeswari Devi (the widow and second queen of Raja Kumud Narayan Bhup Bahadur) who was the then ruler of Bijni to shift the capital to the Deohati forest area which was later renamed as Abhayapuri after Devi Abhoyamata, the family deity of the ruling dynasty.
 In 1956, during the rule of Raja Bhairabendra Narayan, the kingdom officially joined the Union of India.